inner-outer-space/de-zoomcamp-2024/5-batch/readme.md

 ```
 <br>

-**SELECT AND GROUP BY**<br>
+#### RDD - SELECT AND GROUP BY
-The following is a walk through of how to implement the following SQL on an RDD.
+The following is a walk through of how to implement this SQL for an RDD.
 ```sql
 SELECT
     date_trunc('hour', lpep_pickup_datetime) AS hour,